-Our revenue for the foreseeable future will depend on the approval of MelaFind® by the FDA and /or European regulatory agencies and the commercialization of MelaFind®, and may vary substantially from year to year and quarter to quarter.
+Our revenue for the foreseeable future will depend on the acceptance of MelaFind® by dermatologists in the U.S. and Europe and the progress of the planned controlled product launch.
+Revenue may vary substantially from year to year and quarter to quarter.